Our Verdict

 Ease of Installation LATCH

-Installation is accomplished mainly by pulling out the connectors, lining them up with the LATCH anchor points in your car, and pushing them into the anchors.
+Installation is accomplished by pulling out the connectors, lining them up with the LATCH anchor points in your car, and pushing them into the anchors.
 Once a connection is made, you push a little more to tighten.
 It doesn't have an anti-rebound bar, but it does have a load leg with a color change indicator.

 Recline Adjustment